shogun-toolbox/shogun/doc/readme/EXAMPLES.md

     make: *** No rule to make target 'cookbook'.
 Stop.

 Find out if value of `SPHINX_EXECUTABLE` is set by searching for it in CMakeCache.txt which is present in the build directory.
-It not being set is a indication that all requirements in `doc/cookbook/requirements.txt` have not been fullfilled.
+It not being set is a indication that all requirements in `doc/cookbook/requirements.txt` have not been satisfied.

 If it is set then try to compile by giving a explicit path to `sphinx-build` file.
 The file can be located by the command `locate sphinx-build` and then use the following cmake statement to build shogun again and then try to render the cookbooks.